 Tool #1: Leverage your existing platform-building activities.
 You’ve already built a website and established a presence on several social media platforms so just keep on sharing quality content that invites more followers.
 Within the stream of posts and tweets, continue a trickle (notice the implied ratio?) that features quotes, memes, and review snippets from all of your books.
 Don’t worry about overwhelming your current followers with things they have seen before because our memories are short and many won’t have seen the post in the first place.
 Not to mention, as your social media platform builds, your brand new followers will be seeing these for the first time.
 Content recycling programs like Social Jukebox or Edgar make it easy to put this type of ongoing promotion on auto-pilot so there is no excuse to stop talking—a little bit—about your books.

 It’s also important to make sure that your profile pictures and banner images online reflect your growing number of books.
 If a potential new reader stopped by your website, how far would they have to look before they could identify your newest book and estimate how many books you have already published?
 There is a balance here to avoid visually overwhelming the visitor, but a single picture of a stack of books with the newest standing beside it would go a long ways.
 While you are updating the pictures on your website and social media accounts, it’s a good idea to sweep through those profile bios, links, and assorted pages to make sure everything is current.
+For more information on online marketing check this out.

 Tool #2: Build your email list and then write great newsletters.
 It was easier when you were pushing a new book to entice people to join your email list, but don’t let that stop you from finding creative ways or new incentives to add names to your list between books.
 One way is to have a contest or giveaway with an email list sign-up being a requirement.
 Sites like Rafflecopter (which we talked about before during a book launch), KingSumo on your WordPress blog, or BookSweeps will help drive your list-building activities with the built-in incentive of winning a prize.